tutorgen/hpit_services/README.md

 The skill management plugin allows you to track skills across your applications and integrates into knowledge tracing, problem selection, problem management, and the hint factory.
-The skill manager idenitfies skills by either an assigned identifier or by name.
+The skill manager identifies skills by either an assigned identifier or by name.

 ####<a name="get_skill_name"></a> get_skill_name